 Series Editors are Lucinda Cole, University of Illinois, and Robert Markley, University of Illinois.
 Series Advisory Board members are Stacy Alaimo, University of Texas at Arlington; Ron Broglio, Arizona State University; Carol Colatrella, Georgia Institute of Technology; Heidi Hutner, Stony Brook University; Stephanie LeMenager, University of Oregon; Christopher Morris, University of Texas at Arlington; Laura Otis, Emory University; Will Potter, Washington, D.C.; Ronald Schleifer, University of Oklahoma; Susan Squier, Penn State University; Rajani Sudan, Southern Methodist University; and Kari Weil, Wesleyan University

-UPDATED SLSA WEBSITE: The society has a newly designed website!
-Thanks are due to the website redesign committee members Wayne Miller, Dennis Summers, Jim Housefield, Rebecca Perry, and to designer Beth Farley for her redesign of the website and the society’s logo.
-Your new publication announcements, course syllabi and other material for display on the website are welcome.
-Please see the site for details, or contact Wayne, SLSA Electronic Resources Coordinator, at email@example.com with any questions or comments.
+CONTRIBUTE TO THE SLSA WEBSITE: New publication announcements, course syllabi and other material for display on the website are welcome.
+Please see the site for details, or contact the SLSA Electronic Resources Coordinator, Wayne Miller, at email@example.com with any questions or comments.

 SLSA DUES INCREASE: Beginning in 2016, SLSA will charge regular faculty members $55 per year, students will be charged $29, and those with an income and/or pension under $20,000 will be charged $33.